LibertyDSNP/spec/pages/Announcements/Types/Profile.md

 ### url

 - MUST NOT refer to localhost or any reserved IP addresses as defined in [RFC6890](https://datatracker.ietf.org/doc/html/rfc6890).
-- Resource MUST one of the supported [Activity Content](/ActivityContent/Overview) Types
+- Resource MUST be a valid [Profile Activity Content](/ActivityContent/Overview) Type
 - MUST use one of the supported URL Schemes

 #### Supported URL Schemes